Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 ## Compositionality
 - **CREPE: Can Vision-Language Foundation Models Reason Compositionally?;** Zixian Ma et al
 - **Winoground: Probing Vision and Language Models for Visio-Linguistic Compositionality;** Tristan Thrush et al
+- **WHEN AND WHY VISION-LANGUAGE MODELS BE- HAVE LIKE BAGS-OF-WORDS, AND WHAT TO DO ABOUT IT?;** Mert Yuksekgonul et al